Health Indicator Report of Adolescent Births

 - Population Estimates by Age, Sex, Race, and Hispanic Origin for Counties in Utah, U.S. Bureau of the Census, IBIS Version 2017

 - National Vital Statistics System, National Center for Health Statistics, U.S. Centers for Disease Control and Prevention

 Data Interpretation IssuesThe adolescent birth rate does not include abortions or miscarriages, and is an underestimate of the adolescent pregnancy rate.

-DefinitionThe adolescent birth rate is reported as the number of live births per 1,000 adolescent females.
+DefinitionThe adolescent birth rate is reported as the number of live births per 1,000 adolescent females aged 15-19.

 NumeratorThe number of live births to adolescent mothers aged 15-19.

 DenominatorThe number of adolescent females in the population.

 Other ObjectivesUtah's 42 Community Health Indicators[[br]] Similar to HP2020 Objective FP-8: Reduce PREGNANCIES among adolescent females.